 Peter has been building with earth since 1999 and as a result he has a unique level of experience and knowledge about the various natural building materials and techniques in South Africa.
 On a mission to spread the word about natural building he has been teaching and running natural building courses since 2010, after starting Natural Building Collective.

 hugo chex - hands-On

 Hugo was born and raised in San Juan Comalapa.
 He joined the LWH team in 2011 as an experienced mason and was soon promoted to project foreman.
 Hugo has since led green building projects in several regions in Guatemala, in 2014 was critical to the construction of multiple off-the-grid homes in Choachi, Colombia and is currently the foreman of a 40+ person green building crew in Comalapa.

 Matt was raised in Lufkin, TX.
 He first went to Guatemala as a Peace Corps volunteer in 2002.
 At the end of his service, his in-country counterpart, the director of a local NGO, requested Matt’s help in transforming a five-acre piece of land into a community park.
 In 2004 Matt filed the non-profit application to start LWH and by Feb 2005, Parque Chimiya was underway.
 Prior to starting LWH Matt worked in construction and as a 911 Paramedic.
 In 2013 he earned a Bachelor’s in Sustainability and in 2015 a Masters in Education.

-Lake Atitlan is one of the most beautiful sites in Central America, and San Juan Comalapa is only a few hours away!
-Come celebrate a well-deserved vacation with a weekend at Lake Atitlan for just $250 extra to include transportation and lodging only.
+Lake Atitlan and Antigua are some of the most beautiful sites in Central America, and San Juan Comalapa is only a few hours away!
+Transportation and lodging costs for excursions are estimated at: $70 for Lake Atitlan and $40 for Antigua.
+Costs may vary depending on the season.

 or Contact Us for more information!